 The last two lines are our new wifi access point name and its password.
 Edit these as you wish, NETWORK is the wifi name and PASSWORD is the wifi password.

 Now, we need to show the system the location of the hostapd config file.
-Open the

 /etc/default/hostapd file with your favorite text editor.